apzuba/projects/Python/ML-Keras/README.md

 EN:

-1) Full scriptt for data preprocessing and implementation of the three Neural Networks.
+1) Full script for data preprocessing and implementation of the three Neural Networks.